 Hire a Contractor You Trust

 There are three permits that we use most commonly when doing shoreline work—Soil and Erosion, DEQ, and Army Corps.
 If your project location is ON or below the ordinary high-water mark, you MUST pull permits to work near the shoreline.
-Many people incorrectly believe that permits are only need for extreme things like dredging or building a wall—however, many projects require permits to even move soil around.
+Many people incorrectly believe that permits are only needed for extreme things like dredging or building a wall—however, many projects require permits to even move soil around.
 If your project is located on one of the Great Lakes, you will likely need all three permits.
 The DEQ is also used on inland lakes.
-Asking an expert about permitting will help you understand why you need permits and what type you need!
+The permitting process is very confusing, so asking an expert about permitting will help you understand why you need permits and what type you need!